Account Reconcilement FAQ

-Key does not offer ARP reconciliation reports in Excel due to compliance requirements.
-While not offered or supported by Key, there are commercially available software programs that convert a PDF to Excel.
+Due to compliance requirements, statements are only available as PDFs.
+While not offered or supported by Key, there are commercially available software programs that convert a PDF file to Excel.

-No. Key already has the issuance data.
-Any new data for the same check number will reject.
+No. Key already has the past issuance data file.
 An implementation date will be communicated once testing has successfully been completed.
 Only items issued after that date will go through the Payee Name Recognition process.

-The "lead account" processes all files sent, regardless of the account number.
-When a file is processed, the total items will show on the "lead account" and the detail will show on the Audit Report for the account the file was sent to.
+The “lead account” processes all files sent, regardless of the account number.
+When a file is processed, the total items will show on the “lead account” and the detail will show on the Audit Report for the account to which the file was sent.

-No. If you send a bad file, you will need to contact the ARP Operations mailbox (ARP Transmissions@KeyBank.com) or call the assigned reconciler so that the bad file can be backed out of the ARP software.
-If the bad file is not backed out, the second file sent will reject because the check numbers are the same.
+No. If you send an invalid file, you will need to contact the ARP Operations mailbox (ARP_Transmissions@keybank.com) or call the assigned reconciler so that the invalid file can be backed out of the ARP software.
+If the invalid file is not backed out, the second file sent will reject because the check numbers are the same.

-If transmission testing is not completed, there is an increased potential for exposure to fraud.
-Additional time and resources are also required to manually review paid transactions.
+If transmission testing is not completed, additional time and resources are required to manually review your paid transactions.
 Completing testing and sending files in a timely manner reduces the number of exception items that must be reviewed and then paid or rejected.
-These items need to be reviewed daily.

 Two options are available:

 - New Account Number – Open a new ARP Account dedicated to Full Plan Positive Pay services and closing out (over time) the Partial Plan account.
 A periodic change in account numbers is a standard fraud protection practice.